suchipi/hex-engine/packages/website/docs/tic-tac-toe-example.md

 Each game in Hex Engine has a Root Entity.
 To create this, we'll make two files.

-1. Firstly, we'll create an `index.ts` file to import our Root Entity and instantiate our game.
+1. Firstly, we'll create an `index.ts` file to import our Root Component and instantiate our game.

 ```ts
 // src/index.ts